 10 Keys To Rebuilding Trust In A Relationship

 When betrayal occurs in an important relationship, it can shake you to your core.
 It's an emotionally painful experience that causes you to rethink who you are, evaluate various experiences in your life, and reframe your feelings about trust.
 The loss of trust is most likely the worst outcome of this betrayal and may seem impossible to regain.
+Is it possible to have a healthy relationship after betrayal?

-Difficult as it may be, working through a betrayal in a relationship can make it stronger in the end.
+Difficult as it may be, working through a betrayal to rebuild trust in a relationship can make it stronger in the end.
 To reconcile a relationship, it's necessary to have forgiveness on both ends.
 Both parties need to forgive and restore and rebuild the relationship.
 When both people are committed to the process, trust can be restored.
 In this article, we explore the possibility of rebuilding trust in a relationship, even after a betrayal.
 There are key strategies you can use to work to this place; however, it takes a commitment to the process and a willingness to explore forgiveness and improved communications.
 Read on to find out how.

 The role of trust in relationships